Satisfactory Academic Progress

 - Warning- A student’s financial aid status goes to warning when they either obtain a GPA of 1.99 or lower or a cumulative completion rate pace of 66% or lower.
 Students who are within the warning status will receive Financial Aid for one semester to get back into good standing, if they are not able to get back into good standing they will receive the status of Suspension the following semester.

-- Suspension- A student goes on suspension when they unable to gain a GPA of at least a 2.0 or cumulative completion pace of 67% within the warning semester or when they reach the max timeframe for their degree plan.
-When a student is on suspension they do not qualify for financial aid, however they can regain eligibility by submitting an appeal to the Appeals Committee for review.
-If the appeal is approved the student will be placed on an Academic plan, if not the student will have to pay out of pocket.
+- Suspension- A student goes on suspension when they are unable to gain a GPA of at least a 2.0 or cumulative completion pace of 67% within the warning semester, or when they reach the max timeframe for their degree plan.
+When a student is on suspension, they do not qualify for financial aid, however, they can regain eligibility by submitting an appeal to the Appeals Committee for review.
+If the appeal is approved, the student will be placed on an Academic plan, if not, the student will have to pay out of pocket.
 Students who are on suspension for GPA and/or pace can regain eligibility when they again meet SAP requirements.

 Re-Establishing Financial Aid Eligibility: